openlegend/core-rules/core/SRD.md

 body to deflect blows that would cripple others. \newline

-**Effect:** When you are not wearing armor, you gain an armor bonus to your Toughness and Guard defenses.
+**Effect:** When you are not wearing armor, you gain an armor bonus to your Toughness defense.
 You may still gain this bonus when wielding a shield.
-Your armor bonus is determined by your tier in this
+Your armor bonus is determined by your tier in this feat:
-feat:

 -   **Tier 1** - +1 armor bonus
 -   **Tier 2** - +2 armor bonus